attested-frontiers/landing-page/blog/progtradfi.md

 ## Conclusions

-The most interesting products don’t require end users to touch crypto at all—just professionals coordinating with programmable contracts and verifiable Web2 proofs abstracted in good frontends.
+The most interesting products don't require end users to touch crypto at all: just professionals coordinating with programmable contracts and verifiable Web2 proofs abstracted in good frontends.

 Total financial intermeidation globally [$410 trillion, with $7 trillion revenue generated](https://www.mckinsey.com/industries/financial-services/our-insights/global-banking-annual-review).
 Programmable financial products fractionalize costs in a lot of the flows, thereby unlocking one of biggest efficiency gains in modern finance.

 The key unlock is composability: combining stablecoins, attestations, smart contracts, and identity to build financial products that are leaner, faster, and legally sound.
 B2B might be the real P2P.

-Payments are just the tip of the spear; the real value lies in deeper layers—escrow, trade finance, risk-sharing—where crypto meets real-world enforceability.
-We don’t need to wait for Web2 to evolve.
+Payments are just the tip of the spear; the real value lies in deeper layers like escrow, trade finance, and risk-sharing, where crypto meets real-world enforceability.
+We don't need to wait for Web2 to evolve.
 The rails are already here.

 The fintech era was enabled by consumer hardware + public key cryptography, the programmable finance era is enabled by distributed computing and zk cryptography.